budiadiono/meet-react-native-redux/README.md

+More info about this project at my [blog](https://budiadiono.github.io/post/react/build-login-app-with-react-and-redux).

+---

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).